AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 From One Many.md

 *City (for me at least is something approximating those that I've lived in - London (England), Toronto, Ottawa, Tokyo.
 I'm not sure where the demographic and geographical demarcations are but they involve outsized cultural significance.
 I have particularly deep and abiding affection for London and Toronto.
 They're not for everybody (thank God) but they are my 'hometowns'.
 I've spent the whole of my career in Toronto - consulting in practically every notable tower in its downtown core and IBM's campus in Markham.
 I think there's something special about Toronto and Ontario generally that deals with the nexus between humanity and the evolving technology given Anglo-Saxon's dominant role modern culture, its modernity, its secularism and its multiculturalism (particularly with respect to idea of 'joins' or nodes of relative neutrality).
 Seminal moments in blockchain and Agile/DevOps happened here and ideas emerged to manage risks and opportunities to to derive optimal value based *perhaps*, on negotiating a tricky path of entanglement between an old and a new hegemon - A bizarre love triangle.
 On the one hand, its desire to forge an independent destiny reconciling  imperialism at home and on the other complicity with expressing it away from home.

-As for Toronto I *think* something special happens here and those of us who like it here, and for whom opportunity and circumstances afford the right to, may want to stick around.
-It's nice.
-Nice for what?
-God's Plan.